The Сhallenges of Fighting Money Laundering in Africa

 Date: 25 May 2016 Share on Twitter Share on Facebook

 British Prime Minister quickly hit the headlines recently when he was overheard describing Afghanistan and Nigeria to the Queen as “fantastically corrupt” countries.
-This unfortunate faux-pas has been unpicked and analysed by economists and journalists across the world, raising questions over money laundering and corruption some of the world’s most conflicted and impoverished countries.
+This unfortunate faux-pas has been unpicked and analyzed by economists and journalists across the world, raising questions over money laundering and corruption some of the world’s most conflicted and impoverished countries.
 Except Nigeria doesn’t really fit this description – at least, not anymore.

 While the West African country has seen more than its fair share of conflict over the years, its last civil war ended in 1970 and since then it has grown to become one of the most economically successful countries on the entire continent.
 In fact, recent data from the International Monetary Fund (IMF) named Nigeria as Africa’s largest economy ahead of both South Africa and Egypt.